-Successfully integrating two finance functions as part of a merger deal is a tremendous challenge for chief financial officers and other financial leaders.
+Successfully integrating two finance functions as part of a merger deal is a tremendous challenge for CFOs and other financial leaders.

 Having a clear idea of possible post-merger pitfalls in the early stages of a deal can help set the course for smoother finance integration.
 Here are four common issues you could face and what to do to avoid them.